levizoesch/teller-sdk/README.md

 # Version Compatibility

-### If you can help make this backward compatible for earlier versions of Laravel please submit a PR.
-Unit tests must pass to be accepted PR.
-This package should work for prior versions of Laravel, all the way back to laravel 5-6 era.
-The `run-tests-pcov-pull.yml` file will need to be updated accordingly.
+#### If you can help make this package stable for Laravel 6 & 7 please submit a PR.

 | Laravel | TellerSDK | PHP Version |
 |:--------|:----------|:------------|